Become a Dog Trainer

 How much can Puppy School Tutors earn?

 Puppy School tutors set their own fees for classes (minimum of £80 for a six week course, average cost across the country is £120 for a 6 weeks course but this varies depending on hall costs and other local cost implications).
-Guidance is given during their initial training course on what fee to choose for your area and why.
+Guidance is given during your initial training course on what fee to choose for your area and why.

 Please check out the table below which gives a rough approximation of what your earnings could be.
 (When planning your initial outlay, you will need allow a cost for a certain amount of 'equipment' needed to run classes successfully, such as a mop/bucket, a range of toys (see 'Advantages' section for info about free toys from Tug-e-nuff for new tutors), spare bedding/bowls etc.)